OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Bypassing the application-source integrity checks

 1. Patch the anti-debugging functionality.
-Disable the unwanted behavior by simply overwriting the associated byte-code or native code with NOP instructions.
+Disable the unwanted behavior by simply overwriting the associated bytecode or native code with NOP instructions.
 2. Use Frida or Xposed to hook file system APIs on the Java and native layers.
 Return a handle to the original file instead of the modified file.
 3. Use the kernel module to intercept file-related system calls.
 When the process attempts to open the modified file, return a file descriptor for the unmodified version of the file.